pap3rhat/visualization-tools/README.md

 1. In the hierarchy click on the camera object to which you want apply the post-processing visualization effects.
 2. In the inspector go to *Add Component* and type *ControlShader*.
 Add the *ControlShader* C# script to your camera.
 3. In the inspector open up the *Set-up* part of the *ControlShader* script.
 The materials should already be moved in there (if not, please do so); the camera should be empty.
 In this empty camera field move your camera object (the same object where you added the script as a component).
 4. You're all set up!
 You can now control the applied effect using the *Shader Active* selection on the script in the inspector.
-Be sure to read the tool tips when it comes to the additional settings.
+Be sure to read the tool tips when it comes to the additional settings and check out the <a href="#technical-background">technical background</a> section.
 If you want the user to be able to control the effects themselves in the end, you have to implement a GUI for that.

 #### *Replay function*
 In the following the different parts contributing to the replay function will be listed.